hiroyalty/task-manager-api/README.md

 # task-manager-api
 A Node Express Restful webservice Application with Mongo DB.
+With Unit testing and Continous Integration Functionality

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.